 In connection with an acquisition, we may be required to pay future consideration that is contingent upon the achievement of specified objectives, such as receipt of regulatory approval, commercialization of a product or achievement of sales targets.
 In a business combination, we record a contingent liability, as of the acquisition date, representing the estimated fair value of the contingent consideration we expect to pay.
-We determined the fair value of the contingent consideration liabilities related to the Palette and Standard Bariatrics acquisitions, which represented most of our contingent consideration liabilities at December 31, 2023, using a Monte Carlo valuation approach, which simulates future revenues during the earn out-period using management's best estimates.
+We determined the fair value of the contingent consideration liabilities related to the Palette acquisition, which represents the majority of our contingent consideration liabilities at December 31, 2024, using a Monte Carlo valuation approach, which simulates future revenues during the earn out-period using management's best estimates.
 We determined the fair value of our other contingent consideration liabilities using a discounted cash flow analysis.
 Significant judgment is required in determining the assumptions used to calculate the fair value of the contingent consideration.
 Increases in projected revenues and probabilities of payment may result in significantly higher fair value measurements; decreases in these items may have the opposite effect.
 Increases in discount rates in the periods prior to payment may result in significantly lower fair value measurements; decreases may have the opposite effect.
 See Note 12 to the consolidated financial statements included in this Annual Report on Form 10-K for additional information.

-We remeasure our contingent consideration liabilities each reporting period and recognize the change in the liabilities' fair value within selling, general and administrative expenses in our consolidated statement of income.
-As of December 31, 2023 and 2022, we accrued \$39.5 million and \$44.0 million of contingent consideration, respectively, related to completed business combinations.
+We remeasure our contingent consideration liabilities each reporting period and recognize the change in the liabilities' fair value within selling, general and administrative expenses in our Consolidated Statement of Income.
+As of December 31, 2024 and 2023, we accrued \$49.3 million and \$39.5 million of contingent consideration, respectively, related to completed business combinations.